 There are three features of sleep propensity (sleepiness) that may help explain sleep problems and decreased alertness experienced in long-haul flying: the sleep gate, the forbidden zone and the mid-afternoon peak.
 The circadian rhythm (process C) affects sleep propensity, which means that sleepiness reaches its peak at night and is lowest during the day.
 Sleepiness increases in the late evening leading to a sleep gate, a window of opportunity where sleep is facilitated.
 This is associated with DLMO which further promotes sleep onset.
 It is worth noting that sleep onset latency (SOL) longer than 30 minutes is used in clinical settings to diagnose insomnia (Morin, 1993).
-As seen in the previous section, habitual sleep times (process S) also affect DLMO and sleepiness.
-Secondly, there is a forbidden zone for sleep whereby sleep propensity is very low in the early evening (usually between 18:00 h and 20:00 h), which ends at the opening of the sleep gate.
-Thirdly, there is a mid-afternoon peak in sleepiness (post-lunch dip in alertness).
+As found in the past area, constant sleep times (process S) likewise influence DLMO and sleepiness.
+Besides, there is an illegal zone for sleep whereby sleep penchant is exceptionally low in the early night (for the most part between 18:00 h and 20:00 h), which closes at the opening of the sleep entryway.
+Thirdly, there is a mid-evening top in sleepiness (post-lunch dunk in sharpness).
 Of relevance is the notion of sleep consolidation (the ability to maintain sleep) which follows the rhythm of sleep propensity.
 That is, sleep consolidation has its peak after BCT minimum and starts to decrease as BCT increases until it reaches its nadir during the day.
 Sleep inertia (process W) refers to a feeling of confusion and cognitive dysfunction on awakening from sleep, especially deep sleep (SWS), during the night and following sleep deprivation, it can last up to two hours (Buysse, Barzansky, & Dinges, 2003).
 Thus, the ability to fall asleep, maintain sleep and feeling refreshed after sleep is the result of a fine balance between many processes.

 Figure shows that in entrained individuals alertness and performance reach their nadir at night during peak sleep propensity and fatigue and close to the low point of BCT and the peak of melatonin secretion.
-This explains why sleep that is attempted out of phase is shorter or split (e.g. five hours nocturnal and two, three hours diurnal) or difficult (e.g. missed sleep gate) and of poor quality and why the risk of accidents increases when working out of phase.
+This explains why sleep that is attempted out of phase is shorter or split (e.g. 5 hours night-time and two, three hours diurnal) or troublesome (for example missed sleep door) and of low quality and why the danger of mishaps increments when working out of stage.

-1.8 Problem Statement
+1.8 The Issue on Hand

-Flight crew members are required to perform a number of physically demanding tasks.
-Many airline stewards report that they invest the vast majority of their flight energy in their feet.
-In any case, they are additionally tested emotionally, e.g., by necessities to play out various undertakings on a tight calendar, and by being the POC that all travellers look to for data, help, and backing.
-To put it plainly, one of the stressors of airline stewards is that they are consistently "on".
-Amassed sleep misfortune turns into a sleep obligation towards the finish of a week's worth of work, prompting expanded sleepiness (Roehrs, Carskadon, Dement, and Roth, 2000).
+The aircraft staff team is performing various tasks which are physically demanding.
+Many air passenger carrier report; in their feet they can invest majority energy of their flight.
+In any case, air passenger carriers are additionally conducting an emotional test to play out various undertakings on a tight calendar, and by being the (Point of Contact) POC that all travellers look to for data, help, and backing.
+To lay it out simply, one of the stressors of flight attendants is that they are consistently "on".
+Roehrs, Carskadon, Dement and Roth et al. (2000) say that an amassed sleep misfortune turns into a sleeper obligation prompting expanded sleepiness to finish work.